codewithdark-git/AI-ML-Intern-tasks/1-Week/Diabetes-perdiction/README.md

     - False Negatives: 117
     - True Positives: 2,033

+### Streamlit UI
+**Input Selection:**
+input method: manual or CSV upload.
+CSV File Upload:**

+Used st.file_uploader to upload the CSV file.
+The uploaded file is then processed using pandas.read_csv to make predictions for each row.
+Form for Manual Input:

+Replaced the Chainlit Form with manual st.number_input fields to take user inputs for each feature (pregnancies, glucose, blood pressure, etc.).
+Used st.selectbox to let users choose whether they want predictions from all models or just the best model (Random Forest).
+Prediction Button:

+Added a button (st.button) that triggers the prediction when clicked.
+The button checks the form inputs, makes the predictions, and then displays the results.
+Result Display:

+The results are shown using st.text, which formats the predictions into a readable string.

 ### Key Insights
 1. Random Forest achieved the highest accuracy with perfect true negative rate
 2. All models demonstrated exceptional performance (>99.4% accuracy)